Forklift-Certified-10930C/vrc-python-app/readme.md

 - **Fly-Wheel Intake System**: The fly-wheel intake system employs a set of arms with spinning wheels.
 It is responsible for efficiently handling and collecting game elements.
 This system also uses one motor.

 ## Application Details
 In the `main.py` file, you will find the code that controls the robot's movements, runs autonomous routines, and manages other important functions for the VEX Over Under competition.
+Us `git clone https://github.com/vx-clutch/vrc-python-app.git` to clone the repository with git

 ## Autonomous Routine
-Our robot has four diffrent routines depending on where they are on the game area.
-Two of them are for when the robot is the one Blue alliance and the other two are for the red allince.
-In main.py, the blue side is represented by positive integers, while the red side is represented by negative integers.
-As well as Left being represented as 1 and right being represented as 2.
+The autonomous routine for our robot is field position dependant.
+The following list shows the differnt stratagys for the 15 second autonomous period.

 ### Blue Alliance